Kraft Foods to sell majority stake in Back to Nature brand

-Kraft Foods Inc KFT.O said on Tuesday it would sell a majority stake in its 'Back to Nature' food brand to U.S. private equity firm Brynwood Partners for an undisclosed amount.
+Aug 21 Kraft Foods Inc said on Tuesday it would sell a majority stake in its 'Back to Nature' food brand to U.S. private equity firm Brynwood Partners for an undisclosed amount.

 The decision to sell the stake in one of its smaller brands comes ahead of Kraft's split into two companies, one handling snacks and one groceries, scheduled for October.